-The Pruis Rule of Law Lecture series has been sponsored by the Henry Institute at Calvin since 2010, and features speakers who are researching issues related to the rule of law or who have personally experienced issues surrounding the development of the rule of law in countries around the globe.
-Supported by the Pruis Rule of Law Endowment, established at Calvin University in 2008 by Ed Zeilstra in honor of long-time Calvin Business professor Don Pruis.
-The Henry Institute is working to generate activities that foster and promote a renewed appreciation among students, faculty, staff, and the broader West Michigan community for the concept.
+The Pruis Rule of Law Lecture Series has been sponsored by the Henry Institute at Calvin University since 2010 and features speakers who are researching issues related to the rule of law or who have personally experienced challenges surrounding its development in countries around the globe.
+Supported by the Pruis Rule of Law Endowment, established at Calvin University in 2008 by Ed Zeilstra in honor of long-time Calvin Business professor Don Pruis, the series invites dialogue about justice, governance, and civic responsibility.

 Submissions from 2021